Kong/galileo-agent-java/README.md

      Property | Value
      -------- |	------
      analytics.token | You Api analytics token from http://www.apianalyitics.com
-     analytics.socket.min |Minimum number of sockets to opened for connection to analytics server, default is 10 analytics.socket.max | Maximum number of sockets allowed to live in pool, default is 20 analytics.socket.interval | New sockets are added if its less than minimum value  or removed if its greater than maximum value at set interval, default is 5 seconds analytics.worker.size | Number of thread in the pool handling data transfer to analytics server, default is 2* # of processor analytics.enabled.flag | true to enable analytics
+     analytics.socket.min |Minimum number of threads/sockets to opened for connection to analytics server, default is 10 analytics.socket.max | Maximum number of threads/sockets allowed to live in pool, default is 20 analytics.socket.keepalivetime | when the number of threads is greater than the min, this is the maximum time that excess idle threads will wait for new tasks before terminating. analytics.queue.size | size of the queue for holding tasks of transferring data to analytics server, default is 100 analytics.enabled.flag | true to enable analytics

 Update web.xml on server